ghicheon/CarND-Advanced-Lane-Lines/writeup.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+I encountered many problems while running this project.
+I spent so much time making stable lane lines.
+I could get a much better result using the radius of curvature.
+I calculated this value in pixels.
+I found the resonable range of the value(2000 < x < 30000) by trial and error.
+Next, It was difficult to find lane lines in bright sunlight.
+I tried to find it using x gradient,y gradient, S channel and so on.
+Howevery,Sometimes I coundn't find it at all.
+At that time, I threw out the frame and used previous one.

+In the end, I realized I can make a good result in project video only with S channel!!
+But, I want to believe that using all tools(x gradient,y gradient, direction of gradient and so on...) will make a better result in other vidoes.

+To be honest, the most difficult thing in this project was to understand what's going on because I didn't know about Computer Vision before.
+I learned a lot about Computer Vision thanks to this project!

+I think we can take advantage of parallelization of lane lines. when we found one(left or right) good lane line.I think we can draw the other easily because lane lines are parallel.

+In the end, it was a very good experience!